 - For Payment – To bill and receive payment for the services provided.

-- For Healthcare Operations – To improve the quality of care and ensure compliance with
+- For Healthcare Operations – To improve the quality of care and ensure compliance with regulations.
+This may include third-party service providers (“Business Associates”) who help us operate and are bound by law to safeguard your information.

 - As Required by Law – If required by legal or regulatory authorities.